Shibli al-Aysami: Kidnapping

 On 4 June 2011, during a visit to Lebanon, al-Aysami was kidnapped by unknown militants and is presumed dead.
-His family accused the Syrian government of Bashar al-Assad for the kidnapping, after many witnesses came forth with evidence, however the Lebanese government was too weak to take measures against the Syrian government.
+His family accused the Syrian government of Bashar al-Assad for the kidnapping, after many witnesses came forth with evidence, however the Lebanese government did not act swiftly against the Syrian government.
 The Syrian government, however, blamed the Lebanese Druze leader Walid Jumblatt.

 Personal life

-He was the great uncle of Tareck El Aissami, the former Vice President of Venezuela.
+He was the great-uncle of Tareck El Aissami, later Vice President of Venezuela.